-I currently own this Canon PowerShot G7 X camera which is popular with video bloggers as the display screen folds out allowing you to see the video being captured.
+I currently own this Canon PowerShot G7 X camera, popular with video bloggers as the display screen folds out, allowing you to see the video being captured.

-I don't tend to record much video, let alone of myself, however I've been very happy with the quality of images it produces and it's compact size.
+I don't tend to record many videos, let alone of myself.
+However, I've been thrilled with the quality of the images it produces and it's compact size.
 It's a reliable choice.

 In 2017, I joined the Apple upgrade program, allowing me to pay interest-free monthly installments for my new iPhones instead of a single lump sum (or worse, getting locked into a carrier's contract).